-This was my first Mother’s Day of being a mom myself.
+This was my first Mother's Day of being a mom myself.
 Wow!!
-What an honor, responsibility, pride, insecurity, joy all lie within the name mom!
+What an honor - responsibility, pride, insecurity, joy - they all lie within the name mom!

 My little girl is 10 months now.
 What a ride those last 10 months have been.
 And I wouldn't change it for the world.
 Sure, it has been harder and more work than anyone could ever have told me.
 Also, no one could ever have told me how much I would LOVE and adore my daughter!

 (any male readers, feel free to skip straight to the recipe at the bottom now 😉 )

 Being a Mom - The Goods AND the Bads